-Sweeping views take in the organic and biodynamic Tinja property (from which much of the produce is taken), classic Mudgee hillscapes and extensive kitchen gardens.
+Sweeping views take in the organic and biodynamic Tinja property, classic Mudgee hillscapes and extensive kitchen gardens and orchards.

 Kim Currie is owner/chef of The Zin House – a restaurant specialising in produce from the 1,000 acre organic and biodynamic Tinja farm.